Oatcake: Plain Web Typography

 often come in smaller fonts than the main body text.

-So Oatcake deliberately restrains itself to just four visually distinct levels of headings, using the smallest necessary increments in font size and space above and below to distinguish the four levels from each other.
-Sticking to just four levels enables them to be distinct enough from each other without resorting to desperate measures.
+By restraining itself to just three visually distinct levels—using the smallest necessary increments in font size and space above and below to distinguish the levels from each other—Oatcake is able to make the levels distinct without gimmicks.

 A common mistake is to vertically align headings closer to the paragraph above than to the one below, or evenly mid-way between them.
 Oatcake gives all levels of headings a little more vertical space above than below so they're visually related more with the text below (that belongs to the heading) than to the unrelated text above.